awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 + VPC A: 10\.1\.0\.0/16, attachment ID tgw\-attach\-11111111111111111
 + VPC B: 10\.2\.0\.0/16, attachment ID tgw\-attach\-22222222222222222

-To enable traffic between the VPCs and allow access to the transit gateway the VPC A route table is configured as follows\.
+To enable traffic between the VPCs and allow access to the transit gateway, the VPC A route table is configured as follows\.

 | Destination | Target |